Report a Bat

 - a nearby maternity roost (May-mid-July)

-- a nearby migration stopover or overwintering roost (Aug-Sep)
+- a nearby migration stopover or overwintering area (Aug-Sep)

 Observations of juvenile bats: